GBlanch/Data-Eng-Zoomcamp-capstone/README.md

 ### Reproducibility

 I tried to provide concise instructions on how I developed and deployed this project.
-If you're encountering any trouble while reproducing this project, feel free to ping me and tell me about it.
+If you're encountering any trouble while reproducing these steps, feel free to ping me and ask me about it.

-#### Creating GCS Bucket:
+#### Creating GCS Bucket

 In 'IAM & Admin' section on GCP, we first create a Service Account.
 Then we grant permissions / roles to administer BigQuery, Storage and Compute Engine resources with this Service Account.